Singapore–Vietnam relations: Trade relations

 According to the data from The Observatory of Economic Complexity, in the 1990s, the exported value from Singapore to Vietnam was about 1 million US dollars, and it increased to 8 billion US dollars in 2008.
 Although it fell afterwards, the exported value was still about 4 billion US dollars.
 Refined petroleum is the main product which Singapore exports to Vietnam.

 In the 1990s, the exported value from Vietnam to Singapore was about US$400 million.
 It increased to US$2.4 billion in 2008, then fell to US$1.6 billion in 2012, then it increased again in 2013.
 Crude oil is the main product which Vietnam exports to Singapore.

 On May 5, 1993, the Vietnam–Singapore Cooperation Commission was established.
 On December 6, 2005, the Ministry of Trade and Industry of Singapore and the Ministry of Industry and Trade of Vietnam signed Framework Cooperation on Vietnam–Singapore Connectivity in Singapore including 6 aspects such as finance, investment, trade and services, transportation, information and telecommunication technology, education and training.
 The Framework Cooperation was effective on January 23, 2006.
 In 2014, Singapore was the third largest foreign investor in Vietnam, which totally invested 32.7 billion US dollars and contributed to 1,300 projects.
 Bình Dương Province, Haiphong, Bắc Ninh Province, Quảng Ngãi Province, Hải Dương Province and Nghệ An in Vietnam have Vietnam–Singapore Industrial Parks.
+Supporting these commercial activities is the Vietnam Chamber of Commerce in Singapore, a trade association that assists Vietnamese enterprises operating in or expanding through Singapore.

-On September 13, 2013, Lim Hng Kiang, the Minister for Trade and Industry of Singapore and Bui Quang Vinh, the Minister of Planning and Investment of Vietnam, hosted the 9th Singapore-Vietnam Connectivity Meeting held in Ho Chi Minh City.
+On September 13, 2013, Lim Hng Kiang, the Minister for Trade and Industry of Singapore and Bùi Quang Vinh, the Minister of Planning and Investment of Vietnam, hosted the 9th Singapore-Vietnam Connectivity Meeting held in Ho Chi Minh City.